Top Menu

 Then, I also added Liquid Nails to the back lip of the new plank for extra hold.

-It was then brought it up to the ceiling, and again brad nails were driven from the lip of the plank and onto the joists on the ceiling.
+It was then brought up to the ceiling, and again brad nails were driven from the lip of the plank and onto the joists on the ceiling.

 Cristina Garay - Liquid Nails

 As I reached the center of the ceiling, I cut out the hole for the electrical components.
-The new light fixture was moved from the wall to the ceiling.

 Cristina GAray - Milwaukee drill

-Then, all the planks were installed similarly, until I reached that last plank.
-I had to trim it a little bit more.
+Then, all the planks were installed similarly until I reached the last plank.

 Cristina Garay - Ryobi power tools